 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-A bright, sunny window, alcove or porch where the Air Plant gets some protection from full sun is ideal for these plants.
+A bright, sunny window, alcove, or porch where the Air Plant gets some protection from the full sun is ideal for these plants.
 Remember, they grow in tree canopies and mountains where they get dabbled light and some shade.
 Too much direct sunlight will lead to your plant drying out or the leaves burning.
-Yes, plants can get sunburns just like we do… – See more at: How to Grow and Care for Air Plants.
+Yes, plants can get sunburns just like we do.
+See more at How to Grow and Care for Air Plants.

 It is endemic to Guatemala.

 - Back to genus Tillandsia